Pyrenochaeta terrestris: Disease management and control

 Crop rotation is an effective tool for controlling pink root.
 It is suggested to rotate planting onion every 3–6 years with crops that are not susceptible to P. terrestris.
 This will reduce but not eliminate the primary inoculum source.
 Planting cultivars of onion that are resistant to the P. terrestris pathogen is a very effective management strategy that can be used in all commercial operations.
+However the pathogen biology can vary based on location meaning that not all resistant onions will work in all locations.

 Another method of management is soil solarization.
 This method has shown to be effective in areas like the San Joaquin Valley, where onions are planted in fall after a summer fallow period.

 "Fumigation with metam sodium or chloropicrin can be effective against some strains of the fungus, but its effects can vary.
 Fumigation is also not always economical unless a high value seed crop is being grown."

 Management practices such as decreasing the irrigation interval have been shown to increase yield in Sudan as well.

 Studies done in 1997 showed promising results for resistant cultivars.
 At the seedling stage they were entirely resistant and then began to show signs of a reduced infection towards maturity.